 Shortly after his retirement the Clemson Board of Trustees named the playing surface of Memorial Stadium as “Frank Howard Field” in honor of his long service to the university.
 It was only the third time that a building or installation had been named by the trustees for a living person.
 Over the years, Howard was inducted into the South Carolina Athletic Hall of Fame and the Clemson Hall of Fame (charter member in both), as well as the Helms Athletic Hall of Fame and the State of Alabama Hall of Fame.
 On Dec.
 5, 1989, he joined an elite group in the National Football Foundation Hall of Fame.
 The ceremonies took place in the Waldorf-Astoria in New York City.
 He joined former Clemson mentors John Heisman and Jess Neely in the membership.

-Howard was also honored in December, 1981, when he was inducted into the Orange Bowl Hall of Honor, along with former Alabama coach, Paul “Bear ” Bryant, and Tommy McDonald, a former Oklahoma star.
-In the summer of 1990 he was inducted into the Gator Bowl Hall of Fame.
+Howard was also honored in December of 1981, when he was inducted into the Orange Bowl Hall of Honor, along with former Alabama coach, Paul “Bear ” Bryant, and Tommy McDonald, a former Oklahoma star.
+In the summer of 1990, he was inducted into the Gator Bowl Hall of Fame.

 Howard stepped onto the rolling hills of Clemson in 1931 fresh from the varsity football ranks at the University of Alabama where he was a first stringer on Wallace Wade’s 1930 team that drubbed Washington State, 24-0, in the 1931 Rose Bowl.
 Howard was known as the “Little Giant” of the Tide’s “Herd of Red Elephants.”